qiskit-community/qiskit-experiments/docs/manuals/characterization/t2ramsey.rst

 and pure dephasing in the transverse plane.
 Unlike :math:`T_2`, which is measured by :class:`.T2Hahn`, :math:`T_2^*` is sensitive to inhomogenous broadening.

-Since the detuning frequency is relatively small, we add a rotation gate to the circuit to enable better measurement.
+Since the detuning frequency is relatively small, we add a Z rotation gate to the circuit to emulate a larger frequency to enable better measurement.
 The actual frequency measured is the sum of the detuning frequency and the user induced *oscillation frequency* (``osc_freq`` parameter).

 .. jupyter-execute::